promptdriven/pdd/context/README.md

 - `--strength FLOAT`: Set the strength of the AI model (0.0 to 1.0, default is 0.5).
 - `--verbose`: Increase output verbosity for more detailed information.
 - `--quiet`: Decrease output verbosity for minimal information.
-- `--no-preprocess`: Skip the default preprocessing step (use with caution).

-## Default Preprocessing

-By default, PDD automatically preprocesses prompts for all commands that use prompt files.
-This ensures consistency and optimizes the prompts for better results.
-If you need to skip preprocessing for any reason, use the `--no-preprocess` global option.

 ## Commands

-PDD supports multi-command chaining, allowing you to execute multiple commands in a single line.
-Commands will be executed in the order they are specified.
+Here are the main commands:

 ### 1. Generate

-Create runnable code and/or example code from a prompt file.
+Create runnable code from a prompt file.

 ```
 pdd generate [OPTIONS] PROMPT_FILE
 ```

 Options:
-- `--output FILE`: Specify where to save the generated runnable code.
+- `--output LOCATION`: Specify where to save the generated code.
+Can be a filename, full path, or directory.
+Default file name is <basename>.<language file extension>
-- `--example-output FILE`: Specify where to save the generated example code.

 ### 2. Example